Bruce performed the song 6 times:

 1966-11-00 - CAFÉ WHA?, NEW YORK CITY

 The Castiles audition at Café Wha?, which they pass.
 This sets in motion what would turn out to be an extensive series of about thirty shows at Café Wha? over the next fifteen months.
-Tex Vinyard mentioned in an interview that "My Generation" was the song that got the band the gig.
+In his 2012 book E Street Shuffle: The Glory Days of Bruce Springsteen & the E Street Band, Clinton Heylin quoted Tex Vinyard, The Castiles' manager, saying: "Soon, we let Bruce sing 'Mystic Eyes' and The Who's 'My Generation'.
+That's how we got the booking in New York."
+Vinyard was referring to the extensive series of about 30 shows The Castiles played at Café Wha? in New York City, NY between late 1966 and early 1968.
 The club, located at 115 MacDougal Street in the west village of New York City, opened in 1959.
 Under the guidance of owner/manager Manny Roth, it became a prominent, cutting edge musical venue during the 1960s.
 A plethora of famous musicians played there (many of them unknowns who were just getting started).
 The now legendary club still operates to this day in the same location as it did all those years ago.
 Bob Dylan’s first ever stage performance (a walk-on) in New York took place at the Café Wha in January 1961.
 See the News tab for an extensive overview of The Castiles’ history at this club.

 Bruce covered the song in september 1967 with the Castiles at the band’s second gig in the 'left foot' in Freehold.
 Only 26 minutes of the band’s 60-minute performance exists on the original master tape.
 The tape included 'one by one'.
 Keep in mind that only a small amount of setlists of the early years has surfaced, so it may have been played a lot more.
 One show, double bill, with The Castiles headlining.
 This was the band’s second gig at the club (see September 16).
 The 13-song mentioned setlist represents The Castiles’ complete performance at this show, in the correct song sequence.
 This was The Castiles’ final appearance at The Left Foot.
 Although having only opened in September 1967, The Left Foot’s popularity dropped dramatically in March 1968 when the larger, trendier Freehold Hullabaloo club opened nearby.
 The Left Foot closed for good in April 1968.